-But some airlines such as Scandinavian Airlines, Ethiopian Airlines, United Airlines and Avianca don’t pass on the full surcharges onto the customer, so you’ll only end up paying the airport taxes which are usually around $100-$300 per person for a long haul business class redemption.
+But some airlines, such as Scandinavian Airlines, Ethiopian Airlines, United Airlines, and Avianca, don’t pass on the full surcharges onto the customer.
+When flying these carriers, you’ll only end up paying the airport taxes, which are usually around $100-$300 per person for a long haul Business Class redemption.

 Finding award availability and booking award tickets using ANA Mileage Club